GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/gke-cost-analytics.md

 ## Step 3 - Grant the "BigQuery Data Viewer" role

-In order to do this for each GKE usage dataset you’ve created, you will need to ensure this role is assigned to the Service Account email created in [Step 1](gke-cost-analytics.md#step-1-enable-the-gke-cost-analytics-feature-in-the-doit-cmp) above.
+In order to do this for each GKE usage dataset you've created, you will need to ensure this role is assigned to the Service Account email created in [Step 1](gke-cost-analytics.md#step-1-enable-the-gke-cost-analytics-feature-in-the-doit-cmp) above.

 First, navigate to the BigQuery console and locate the dataset you chose from [Step 2](gke-cost-analytics.md#step-2-enable-gke-usage-metering-in-the-google-cloud-console) to store the cluster usage information.